gyodaesaeng/lms_bot/README.md

 This is auto bot for Learning Management System called e-class system.

-This is based on the environment of Chuncheon National University of Education.
+It is based on the environment of Chuncheon National University of Education.
-so this may not be suitable for other universities' systems.
+so it may not be suitable for other universities' systems.

 ## Requirements